 There are a limited number of weekend and evening opportunities available, primarily for special events or projects.
 Please note that Daily Bread is closed on weekends and public holidays, except for our Public Food Sorts.

 Can I bring a group?

-We welcome corporate teams, office groups, schools, service organizations, alumni groups, associations, fraternities and sororities, and religious organizations.
-Our volunteer projects can accommodate groups of various sizes and can provide team-building opportunities.
+We welcome corporate teams, office groups, schools, service organizations, alumni groups, associations, fraternities, sororities and religious organizations.
+Our volunteer projects can accommodate groups of various sizes and can provide excellent team-building opportunities.
 Groups must schedule in advance.

-Any individual under the age of 18 wishing to come to Daily Bread Food Bank to volunteer independently of a school, youth or community group must bring with them a Daily Bread Food Bank Parent/Guardian Permission and Waiver Form for Minors signed by a parent or guardian.
+* All minors (children and youth under 18 years of age) must bring a Daily Bread Food Bank Parent/Guardian Permission and Waiver Form for Minors signed by a parent or guardian before they can participate.

-We ask chaperones and parents or guardians who come in with children and youth to help these volunteers to complete the assigned volunteer project.
-When chaperones come in with youth, they are responsible for the youth that they are accompanying.
+We ask parents or guardians who come in with children and youth to help them complete the assigned volunteer task.
+Parents or guardians are responsible for the children or youths they are accompanying.

 Can I complete community service hours required by school or my religious organization at Daily Bread?

 Absolutely!
 Please be sure to schedule your volunteer hours in advance with us by filling in our Youth Volunteer Inquiry Form.